 Rutte later governed with Labor and made deals with the liberal Democrats and Greens when that government lost its majority in the Senate.
-He is now in a similar position: his four-party government will need the support of Labor or the Greens to get legislation through the upper chamber.
+He is now in a similar position: his third government, which consists of four parties, will need the support of Labor or the Greens to get legislation through the upper chamber.

 Far-right voters in Germany and the Netherlands are motivated by the same issues: immigration, the environment and Europe.
 On all three, the center-right has disappointed them.

-The Alternative for Germany and the Freedom Party and Forum for Democracy all agitate against what they describe — in apocalyptic terms — as a record influx of migrants, high birth rates among non-natives and the supposedly feeble reaction to cultural change by the political elite.
+The Alternative for Germany, the Freedom Party and Forum for Democracy all agitate against what they describe — in apocalyptic terms — as a record influx of migrants, high birth rates among non-natives and the establishment’s supposedly feeble reaction to cultural change.
 38 percent of Dutch voters name immigration and assimilation as their top concern, up from 29 percent a year ago.

 Immigration did reach an historic high in the Netherlands in 2017, although that came after years of low immigration owing to the restrictive policies put in place when the populist right first shared power in the early 2000s.

-Merkel’s haphazard decision in 2011 to shut all of Germany’s nuclear power plants after the disaster in the Fukushima Prefecture of Japan, and her support for an expensive Energiewende that has raised energy prices for businesses and consumers, endeared her to environmentalists on the left, but it alienated more traditional Christian Democratic supporters on the right.
+Merkel’s haphazard decision in 2011 to shut all of Germany’s nuclear power plants after the disaster in Fukushima, Japan, and her support for an expensive Energiewende that has raised energy prices for businesses and consumers, endeared her to environmentalists on the left, but it alienated more traditional Christian Democratic supporters on the right.

-Rutte this year threw his support behind a similar energy-transition plan that was sponsored by the Netherlands’ Green party.
-Coming only a few years after the center-right leader lamented that wind turbines run on subsidies, not wind, and coming from a party that has traditionally had the interests of industry and motorists at heart, it proved too much for right-wing voters, many of whom defected to Forum for Democracy, which denies human are responsible for climate change.
+Rutte this year threw his support behind a similar energy-transition plan that was sponsored by the Greens.
+Coming only a few years after the center-right leader lamented that wind turbines run on subsidies, not wind, and coming from a party that has traditionally had the interests of industry and motorists at heart, it proved too much for right-wing voters, many of whom defected to Forum for Democracy, which denies humanity is responsible for climate change.